 As an experienced dog lover, I've worked in a leading guide dog kennel and as a bather/brusher in the grooming department for a national pet store.
 I offer possibilities for your dog to be comfortable in his own environment without the stress that typically occurs while in a kennel situation.
 What does your dog enjoy?
 A walk in the woods?
 Splashing through streams?
 A calm stroll through a familiar neighborhood?
 Chasing sticks and balls in your fenced backyard?
 I'll be providing the extra loving care your dog will be missing while you are away.
 I am an avid photographer and I love to take pictures to keep you updated on your baby!
 As an owner, I know what I am looking for in a pet sitter for my own fur baby!
+I've recently teamed up with my daughter to extend my service area!

 I've worked in a leading guide dog for the blind kennel and in the grooming department for a major chain.
 As an owner and pet sitter, I have experience with a range of temperaments, quirky behavior, and sizes!